 The doctor can add images to the screen that will be projected back to the person at the accident site and overlaid on the patient in their headset view.

-This way, the team ensures that the patient receives the most effective first aid care, that the right instruments are used and that all procedures are performed as correctly as possible.
+This way, with the use of augmented reality the team ensures that the patient receives the most effective first aid care, that the right instruments are used and that all procedures are performed as correctly as possible.

 First responders training